SlimeDog/AggressiveAnimals/README.md

 ### Overview

-AggressiveAnimals is based on Michielcx's original [AggressiveAnimals](https://www.spigotmc.org/resources/aggressive-animals-➤-mobs-take-revenge-1-8-1-15.76716/), which was abandoned after release 2.6 for Spigot 1.17 (2021-07-10).
-Credit for the original idea belongs to him.
+AggressiveAnimals is based on Michielcx's original [resource](https://www.spigotmc.org/resources/aggressive-animals-➤-mobs-take-revenge-1-8-1-15.76716/), which was abandoned after release 2.6 for Spigot 1.17 (2021-07-10).
+Credit for the idea belongs to him.

-Unfortunately, the original source code was not public, so this resource was created from scratch.
-We modified the configuration file slightly, so users of the original AggressiveAnimals may want to update, although the defaults will work adequately.
+Unfortunately, the original source code was not made public, so this resource was created from scratch.
+The configuration has been modified considerably, so users of the original will need to update, although the defaults will work adequately in most cases.

 This resource is released under a GPL3 license.

-If Michielcx revives the original AggressiveAnimals, this resource may be discontinued.
-Or maybe not.

 ### The Wiki